tengu-team/layer-sojobo/docs/tengu.md

 - Output charm name/info with application info
 - Prevent KeyErrors in w_juju.py to ensure correct html status codes
 - Proper json output: no longer output empty keys
+- Copy a model from one controller and deploy it to another, with the correct configs

 # Tengu-API Documentation